jtobin/jtobin.github.io/about.md

 *  data munging and numerical algorithms
 *  asynchronous/remote work

-I also like to keep my toes dipped in academia and am interested in other fields surrounding computation and probability.
-I enjoy following research in:
+I like to keep my toes dipped in academia and am interested in other fields surrounding computation and probability as well.
+I enjoy following research
+in:

 *  theoretical computer science
 *  probability theory